LOCAL SPEAKERS

 Laura Hatton

-Dr Rewena Keegan
+Dr. Rewena Keegan

 Dr Rewa Keegan is a Consultant Breast Specialist and internationally board-certified Lifestyle Medicine Physician.
 A Fellow of the Royal Australasian College of Surgeons, she integrates surgical expertise with evidence-based nutrition, behaviour change, and preventative care.
 Dr Keegan has a special interest in supporting breast cancer survivors through holistic, lifestyle-focused approaches.
 She is the founder of ReVital Lifestyle Medicine and a frequent speaker on women’s health and wellbeing.